 This tutorial explains how to analyze Cloudflare Logs using Elastic and Kibana.

-If you haven’t used Cloudflare Logs before, visit our logs documentation for more details.
+If you have not used Cloudflare Logs before, refer to the Logs documentation for more details.
 Contact your Cloudflare Customer Account Team to enable logs for your account.

 Before sending your Cloudflare log data to Elastic, make sure that you:

 - Have an existing Elastic instance (versions 6.x and 7.x supported)